sholladay/denizen/README.md

 Returns the `username` in lowercase, with all non-alphanumeric characters removed.

 Note that validation happens before normalization.
-Set the `validate` option to `false` if you want to force normalization of invalid usernames, but note that the return value is then not guaranteed to be a valid username, since it could exceed the maximum length limit for valid usernames.
+Set the `validate` option to `false` if you want to force normalization of invalid usernames, but note that the return value is then not guaranteed to be a valid username, because it could exceed the maximum length limit for valid usernames.

 ```js
 denizen.normalizeUsername('Jazz-Master-1');  // => 'jazzmaster1'